DotOnedotNL/homebridge-docker/README.md

 ###0.1
 Initial release of homebridge-docker
 ###0.11
-moved from nodesource/jessie:5.8.0 to xxx updated versions
+moved from nodesource/jessie:5.8.0 to debian:stretch
+updated versions